USS Charles Carroll: Pacific Theatre

 Charles Carroll returned to Norfolk 8 November 1944 for overhaul, and to prepare for Pacific deployment.
 The veteran of five major assaults reached Espiritu Santo, Noumea, 19 January 1945.

 Invasion of Okinawa

 On 27 March 1945, she sailed from Ulithi in the Northern Attack Force for Okinawa, carrying elements of the 1st Marines to the Hagushi beaches.
 She landed her troops 1 April in the deceptively quiet opening hours of this later fierce campaign, and remained to support the rapid advance of the Marines across the island for 4 days, firing on the many kamikaze attacks which began to sketch the bloody pattern of this operation.
 She returned by way of Saipan to Pearl Harbor, where she embarked passengers for San Francisco, arriving 22 August.

 After hostilities

 After the war, Charles Carroll made five voyages from the west coast to the Philippines and the Far East, carrying occupation troops west-bound, and returning servicemen east-bound.
-Ports of call included Manila; Nagoya, Sasebo, and Yokosuka, Japan; Tientsin, Shanghai, Tsingtao, and Taku, China; and Guam.
+Ports of call included Manila; Nagoya, Sasebo, and Yokosuka, Japan; Tientsin, Shanghai, Qingdao, and Taku, China; and Guam.